Stefan-Denis/motivationalVideoScript/README.md

 - 🤖 Utilizes GPT-3.5 Turbo 16K for intelligent content generation
 - 🔊 Harnesses Google's TTS Neural2 for natural-sounding voiceovers
 - 🧰 Employs FFmpeg and MediaInfo for advanced video processing
-- 💼 Supports TypeScript and PowerShell for seamless integration
+- 💼 Uses TypeScript and PowerShell at the core

 ## Technologies Used